 I get it.
 It’s challenging to say the least to hoist yourself out of the comforts of a warm doona with the prospect of your nose and toes becoming numb in the early morning chill.
-We are only human and I don’t think anyone finds it easy workout when conditions are not ideal but what becomes prevalent is what tricks you have up your sleeve to make the process that little bit easier.
+We are only human and I don’t think anyone finds it easy to work out when conditions are not ideal.
+What becomes prevalent is what tricks you have up your sleeve to help make the process that little bit easier.

 Momentum builds momentum and it’s important to try not to let yourself fall back into potentially old habits if you have been rockin’ new ways.
 Sure, you’re feeling a little less enthusiasm for shorter days and less sunshine but there could be simple tweaks to bring back the excitement to your workouts.

 According to scientific research, bringing music to your workout can fuel your performance and motivation levels — but only if it’s the right kind.
 “Music plays a major role in getting people more physically active,” says Dr Costas Karageorghis, a sport psychologist at Brunel University in London who has spent more than two decades studying the effects of music on exercise.
 “Certain music choices can make for a more intense, potent workout, and it can increase your motivation to keep going when you feel like quitting,” he explains.

 5 Ways Music Will Motivate You to Exercise